squinkylabs/SquinkyVCV/docs/clipboard-format.md

 **_note_** objects have four required properties, and two optional ones. **_type_** is required.
 It is a string property,  and the value is always **_note_**. **_start_** is the start time of the note.
 Like all time properties it is a real number, where 1.0 is one quarter note. **_pitch_** is a real number, and uses the VCV rack standard of one volt per octave, with 0 being C4. **_length_** is the note length or duration, where again 1.0 is the length of a quarter-note.

-Is many cases the first **_note_** will have a **_start_** of 0.0.
+In many cases the first **_note_** will have a **_start_** of 0.0.
 But this need not be the case.
 For example, in some sequencers a user is able to select a whole bar and copy it.
 In this case, the **_start_** of the first note will be its start time relative to the start of the bar.
 In other words, the duration of the entire clipboard will usually be the duration of the source selection, and all **_start_** properties will be relative to the start of the selection.

 **_note_** objects also have two optional properties: **_velocity_** and **_playProbability_**.
 These properties may be set on note objects, or they may not.
 Parsers should be prepared to handle either case. **_velocity_** has a range of 0 to 10. **_velocity_** might be patched to a VCA to control volume, but it could be used for anything.
 Think of it as a unipolar CV that has a constant value for the duration of a note.